NicolaCorbellini/NicolaCorbellini.github.io/README.md

 ### Nicola Corbellini
 I am a PhD candidate in economics at the University of Minnesota.
-I will be joining the Economics Department at the Pennsylvania State University as a Visiting Assistant Professor in August 2024.
+I will be joining the Department of Economics at the Pennsylvania State University as a Visiting Assistant Professor in August 2024.
 My fields of interest are macroeconomics, public economics, and economic growth.

 [CV](/assets/Nicola_Corbellini_CV.pdf)